danielelozzi/SPEED/README.md

 **New Features in v0.4:**
 * **Clearer Filenames**: Standard filenames for gaze and fixation data have been updated to be more intuitive (`gaze_enriched.csv`, `gaze.csv`, etc.).
 * **Full English Interface**: All user-facing messages, plots, and outputs are now in English for broader accessibility.
+* **Custom Output Folder**: The GUI now allows users to specify a custom output directory for analysis results.
+* **Improved GUI Labels**: Video input labels are now more descriptive ("internal camera video", "external camera video").
+* **Enhanced Plots**: All histograms now include axis labels with units and have an improved aesthetic for better readability.

 -----